 On blockchains

-A tangent from our upcoming whitepaper, in which we take the time to define what blockchains are, so that we can better dunk on them later.
+A tangent from our upcoming whitepaper, in which we take the time to define what blockchains are.

 On blockchains